 Complete Cat Bathing Guide

 Cats are excellent self-groomers and rarely need baths.
 However, there are situations where bathing becomes necessary.
-This guide covers when cats need baths, how to bathe them safely, and tips for making the experience as stress-free as possible.
+This guide focuses on when cats need baths, how to bathe them safely, and tips for making the experience as stress-free as possible.

 Do Cats Really Need Baths?